A southern Ontario college says it will be the first to offer a post-secondary credential in the production of commercial cannabis.

 School officials at the French-language College communautaire du Nouveau-Brunswick have said the course was designed in collaboration with industry leaders.

-The federal government has pledged to legalize recreational marijuana by next summer.
+The federal government has pledged to legalize recreational marijuana in Canada by next summer.

 The new law would allow adults 18 and over to possess up to 30 grams of dried cannabis or its equivalent in public, share up to 30 grams of dried marijuana with other adults and buy cannabis or cannabis oil from a provincially regulated retailer.

 The government has also said it intends to bring other products, including pot-infused edibles, into the legalized sphere once federal regulations for production and sale are developed and brought into force.

 Provinces, territories and municipalities would be able to tailor rules for their own jurisdictions, enforcing them through mechanisms such as ticketing.

 They will also be allowed to set their own licensing, distribution and retail sales rules, establish provincial zoning rules for cannabis businesses and change provincial traffic safety laws.